rabbitmq/rabbitmq-website/site/logging.md

 </pre>

 This will continuously tail and stream lines added to the log file.
-If only console logging is enabled, this command will fail with a "file not found" (`enoent`) error.
+If only console logging is activated, this command will fail with a "file not found" (`enoent`) error.

 The `rabbitmq-diagnostics log_tail_stream` command can only be used against a running RabbitMQ node and will fail if the node is not running or the RabbitMQ application on it was stopped using `rabbitmqctl stop_app`.

-## <a id="debug-logging" class="anchor" href="#debug-logging">Enabling Debug Logging</a>
+## <a id="debug-logging" class="anchor" href="#debug-logging">Activating Debug Logging</a>

-To enable debug messages, you should have a debug output.
+To activate debug messages, you should have a debug output.

 For example to log debug messages to a file: